Thakurvaibhav/k8s/ingress-controllers/nginx/README.md

 Access:
-1. External IP of the created ELB(in case of AWS) or GLB(in case of GKE) can be found by `kubectl get svc -n ingress-nginx` Only one service should have a public ip
+1. External IP of the created ELB(in case of AWS) or GLB(in case of GKE) can be found by `kubectl get svc -n ingress-nginx` Only one service should have a public ip.
-2. In order to test run the following, kubectl run echoheaders --image=gcr.io/google_containers/echoserver:1.4 --replicas=1 --port=8080 kubectl expose deployment echoheaders --port=80 --target-port=8080 --name=echoheaders-x
+2. In order to test run the following, kubectl run echoheaders --image=gcr.io/google_containers/echoserver:1.4 --replicas=1 --port=8080\
+	kubectl expose deployment echoheaders --port=80 --target-port=8080 --name=echoheaders-x\
-	kubectl expose deployment echoheaders --port=80 --target-port=8080 --name=echoheaders-y
+	kubectl expose deployment echoheaders --port=80 --target-port=8080 --name=echoheaders-y\
-	If cluster is on AWS: kubectl apply -f aws/ingress.yaml If cluster is on GKE: kubectl apply -f gke/ingress.yaml Now, Access the services by making a entry for foo.bar.com and bar.baz.com on your local machine's /etc/hosts
+	If cluster is on AWS: kubectl apply -f aws/ingress.yaml\ If cluster is on GKE: kubectl apply -f gke/ingress.yaml\
+	Now, Access the services by making a entry for foo.bar.com and bar.baz.com on your local machine's /etc/hosts
 	```
 	cat /etc/hosts